-- The user interface is cumbersome.
-To say the least.
-For example, the salesperson drills down to each product separately to create the schedule.
+- The user interface is cumbersome (that’s putting it mildly).
+For example, the salesperson drills down to each product separately to create the revenue schedule.

-- Schedules can’t be created at the same time as adding the product; they have to be added afterwards.
+- Salespeople cannot create revenue schedules at the same time as adding the product; they have to add them afterward.

 - If the opportunity close date changes, the schedules do not automatically shift.
 The result is that the revenue schedules quickly get out of kilter with the opportunity.

 - It’s impossible to customize, adapt or extend the standard schedules.
 For example, you can’t add a Status field to track Booked, Shipped, Invoiced, Paid values.
-Likewise, you also cannot schedule by margin or other values.
+Likewise, you also cannot schedule the product margin.

-- There’s zero ability track committed and pipeline revenue over time against target.
+- There’s zero ability track committed and pipeline revenue schedules versus target.

-The result is that many companies that need to schedule revenue over time in salesforce simply don’t.
+The result is that many companies that need to schedule revenue over time in Salesforce don’t.
 Unfortunately, this means they lack visibility of future income.

 Consequently, they often attempt to resolve this in one of three other ways.

 Rather than using the standard salesforce revenue scheduling functionality, here’s what many companies do:

 Often, this happens because companies perceive it’s too difficult to schedule revenue over time in Salesforce using standard functionality.

 However, accurate visibility of won and pipeline scheduled revenue based on the latest opportunity updates is lost.

 Significant effort is also expended, manually forecasting future revenue.